Tianhao25/myPSP/README.md

 The folder `myPSP` has content as follows:

 - `Scripts`: This folder has the definition of my personal process which I am currently using.
+- `PEPs`: This folder has the Process Enhancement Proposals (PEPs) which I plan to build into my work habit.